carpentries/lesson-development-training/episodes/11-exercises.md

 Some other types of formative assessment include:

-- **Think, pair, share** - Learners _think_ about an answer to a question, _pair_ up with a classmate to discuss their answer, and then _share_ out the consensus they came to with the class.
+- **Think, pair, share** - learners _think_ about an answer to a question, _pair_ up with a classmate to discuss their answer, and then _share_ out the consensus they came to with the class.
-- **Sticky notes and written feedback** - Learners each get two colors of sticky notes.
+- **Sticky/post-it notes and written feedback** - learners each get two colors of sticky notes.
 If they fall behind or run into an issue, they can put up the color that signals they need help.
 If they have completed and exercise or think the instructor could speed up, they put their other sticky note up.
-Then at breaks these stickies can turn into written feedback "minute cards", where the learner writes down one thing they were confused about or that could be improved and one thing that went well or they really liked learning.
+Then at breaks these stickies can turn into written feedback **minute cards**, where the learner writes down one thing they were confused about or that could be improved and one thing that went well or they really liked learning.
-- **Reflective assessment** - Learners spend time reflecting on what they have learned so far.
+- **Reflective assessment** - learners spend time reflecting on what they have learned so far.
-Reflection aids in transferring newly learned concepts into long-term memory and can be really helpful for "metacognition", where learners think about the process of learning, becoming aware of their progress towards acquiring new skills.
+Reflection aids in transferring newly learned concepts into long-term memory and can be really helpful for *metacognition*, where learners think about the process of learning, becoming aware of their progress towards acquiring new skills.
 Developing metacognition improves learners' ability to guide their own learning on a topic after they have finished the lesson.
 Reflection exercises can include using what was taught to label a diagram, draw a concept map, free write, or fill in a guided worksheet.